timed-c/ktc/README.md

 ***
 #### A. Setting up the Raspberry Pi

 (a) Follow the instructions at <https://www.raspberrypi.org/help/quick-start-guide/> to install Raspbian OS on the raspberry pi.
 For a hassle free setup, make sure you have all the required components as mentioned in the link before you start.
+Use the official noobs installer to install raspbian.
+The instructions are avaialable at <https://www.raspberrypi.org/help/noobs-setup/>

 (b)This is an optional step, one can download and install the Linux RT Prempt patch over the Raspbian OS.
 The Linux RT Prempt patch guarantees better real-time performance.Follow the instructions for installing the pre-compiled (RT patch Linux) given at <http://www.frank-durr.de/?p=203>